Jokel3oy/data_science_bootcamp_8/README.md

 # data_science_bootcamp_8

-## whwat did I learn from this bootcamp.
+## what did I learn from this bootcamp.
+I learn a lot of thing that related to data science.
 This bootcamp will cover 10 sprints as below

 - Intro to data sci
 - Spreadsheets